knocte/2fsharp/README.md

 Environment.Exit(exitCode)
 ```

-(This is similar to the use of the `?` operator in C#, but more succint and easy to read.)
+(This is similar to the use of the `?` operator in C#, but more succinct and easy to read.)

 ### Example 3: Basic collections